ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

   }
 }
 ```

-In the `model` hook for routes with dynamic segments, it's your job to
-turn the ID (something like `47` or `post-slug`) into a model that can
-be rendered by the route's template.
-In the above example, we use the
-photo's ID (`params.photo_id`) as an argument to Ember Data's `findRecord`
-method.

 Note: A route with a dynamic segment will always have its `model` hook called when it is entered via the URL.
 If the route is entered through a transition (e.g. when using the [`<LinkTo />`](../../templates/links/) component),